-Minor value public procurement
+54. Minor value public procurement

-54.-(1) Where the public procurement of small quantities of goods, small works or services of a minor value is funded by a donor organisation and the donor organisation approves or agrees, a procuring entity may procure such goods, works and services by open competitive tendering under section 57(3)(a).

-(2) Notwithstanding subsection (1) and section 57(3)(a), a procuring entity may procure small quantities of goods, small works or services of a minor value without open competitive tendering.
+- (1) Where the public procurement of goods, works or services is of a minor value or other prescribed amount, a procuring entity may procure such goods, works or services by open competitive tendering under section 57(3)(a).
+(Substituted by Act 13 of 2020) - (2) Notwithstanding subsection (1) and section 57(3)(a), a procuring entity may procure small quantities of goods, small works or services of a minor value without open competitive tendering if open competitive tendering is unlikely to attract sufficient competition.
+(Amended by Act 13 of 2020)